-Romania: Transelectrica signes 29MEUR contract with Romelectro for high voltage station modernization7.
-October 2014. / SEE Energy News
+Romania: Transelectrica signes 29MEUR contract with Romelectro for high voltage station modernization, SEE Energy News

 The electricity transmission company Transelectrica and Romelectro signed a contract worth 29.38 million euros, excluding VAT, for upgrading of Bradu substation, an important junction that connects the networks of Muntenia and Oltenia with Transylvania.

 Transelectrica estimates that operations will be completed during 2018.